 I searched for information specific to the worm’s effects on the urban forest specifically, including by asking our Board members and other colleagues in our field.
 On Nina Bassuk’s recommendation, I queried Janice Thies, Cornell Associate Professor of Soil Biology in Soil and Crop Sciences and International Professor of Soil Ecology.
 Dr. Thies says the body of literature about Amynthas agrestis is small and not specific to the urban environment.
 This major menace just isn’t on the urban forestry radar.
 I can understand John T’s surprise.

 Paul Hetzler, Cornell Cooperative Extension (CCE) Natural Resource and Horticulture Educator for St. Lawrence County, wrote the following [excerpted] piece about these troublesome worms.
-You can also see a new (2017) CCE fact sheet about Asian jumping worms here.
+You can also see a new (2017) CCE fact sheet about Amynthas worms here.

 Worms Gone Crazy

 The new pest is Amynthas agrestis, a super-size (8-inch-long) earthworm known as the Asian jumping worm, Alabama (or Georgia) jumper, snake worm, or crazy worm.
 It’s sold as bait, and unfortunately is also hawked as a substitute for the harmless red wiggler used in worm compost bins.
 Its name comes from the fact that it moves rapidly on top of the soil, resembling a snake more than a worm.
 Lively and strong, it can flip out of your hand.
 Other than its impressive squirm factor (in every sense), what’s the problem with Amynthas agrestis—worms are good for the soil, aren’t they?